How to Pick the Right Shoes for Treadmill Running

 Even with this extra cushioning throughout, the shoe shouldn't feel heavy.
 You want your top pick to move easily and comfortably on the treadmill with the right bounce that doesn't weigh you down.

 Taking all of this into consideration, the reason you want to find the right running shoe for the treadmill is to keep your feet safe.
-Even running on a cushioned, flat track, there’s still impact.
-You’re still pounding the ground with your feet, and you still have a chance of getting injured.
+Even running on a cushioned, flat track, there's still impact.
+You're still pounding the ground with your feet, and there's still the risk of injury.

 Wearing a shoe designed for running helps protect your feet, which in turn makes it easier for you to run regularly.
 You can keep clocking those miles on the treadmill and achieve an invigorating run that's perfectly designed to meet your own physical challenges.